-"The first battle of the Revolution was fought over gun control.
+“The first battle of the Revolution was fought over gun control.
 The British government wanted to seize the lawfully owned firearms of the colonists.
-If British troops could disarm the militia, there would be less of a threat to their control." - The Morning Call.
+If British troops could disarm the militia (All males 16 and over are AUTOMATICALLY “irregular militia”), there would be less of a threat to their control.” – The Morning Call.

 “Neither the Constitution, nor state law, impose a general duty upon police officers or other governmental officials to protect individual persons from harm — even when they know the harm will occur,” said Darren L. Hutchinson, a professor and associate dean at the University of Florida School of Law.
 “Police can watch someone attack you, refuse to intervene and not violate the Constitution.”

 The Supreme Court has repeatedly held that the government has only a duty to protect persons who are “in custody” …” [Emphasis] – Mises Institute